Avoid Unemployment Insurance Payment Delays, Overpayments, and Penalties

 If you mail an incomplete or unsigned form to the EDD, we will reissue a Continued Claim Form (DE 4581CTO) (PDF) with a message explaining why the original form could not be processed.
 To avoid sending an incomplete or unsigned form, certify through UI Online or call EDD Tele-CertSM at 1-866-333-4606.

-If your certification is submitted late, you will receive a phone interview and possible denial of UI benefit payments.
+If your certification is submitted late, you will receive a phone interview and possible denial of unemployment insurance benefit payments.
 If you mail your certification early, your payment could be delayed.
 The EDD will reissue a Continued Claim Form (DE 4581CTO) (PDF).

 To submit your certification faster, use one of the following: